Beware Of Misleading Skin Care Labels

 Coconut is still considered natural whether it is whole, dried, or shredded.
 We can even obtain natural coconut oil, coconut milk, and coconut with minimal changes to the original coconut.
 However, once the oil is biochemically altered, it then becomes naturally derived or even synthetic.

-A product label will list a chemical ingredient followed by the phrase “derived from …some natural substance."
-For example, cocamide diethanolamine (cocamide DEA) can be derived from the fatty acids of natural coconut oil.
+A product label will list an ingredient followed by the phrase “derived from …some natural substance."
+For example, coco sulfate, a detergent often found in foaming and lathering products, can be derived from the fatty acids of natural coconut oil.

-Although this ingredient may start out as natural coconut oil, by the time it is separated out using petrochemicals and chemical solvents, and further processed to create a foam boosting agent--it is far from coconut oil and far from natural!
+Although this ingredient may start out as natural coconut oil, by the time it is separated out, processed and chemically altered to create a foam boosting agent--it is far from coconut oil and far from natural!

 A product label will list a chemical ingredient followed by the phrase “naturally derived from …some natural substance."
 The words "naturally derived" live in a gray area because it is difficult to know if the ingredient is closer to natural or synthetic.